ibm-cloud-docs/containers/cs_loadbalancer_v2.md

 # Setting up an NLB 2.0 (beta)
 {: #loadbalancer-v2}

 Expose a port and use a portable IP address for a Layer 4 network load balancer (NLB) to expose a containerized app.
-For information about version 2.0 NLBs, see [Components and architecture of an NLB 2.0](/docs/containers?topic=containers-loadbalancer-about#planning_ipvs).
+For more information about version 2.0 NLBs, see [Components and architecture of an NLB 2.0](/docs/containers?topic=containers-loadbalancer-about#planning_ipvs).
 {:shortdesc}

 ## Prerequisites